The 24th Triennial Congress of the Women’s International League for Peace and Freedom, 14-25 July 1989 in Sydney, Australia:

 “Human dignity is inviolable”.
-Most developments in natural science however tend towards a dismemberment of men and nature into always smaller components.
-In all industrial nations we find large projects which are feverish at work analyzing the genes of men to make it available in industry and population planning and in social control.
+Most developments in natural science, however, tend towards a dismemberment of men and nature into smaller components.
+In all industrial nations, we find large projects which are feverish at work analysing men’s genes to make them available in the industry, population planning, and social control.

 While human genetics today is mainly concerned with the selection and eradication of life allegedly unworthy to exist, genetic engineering is intended to produce the instruments to render possible a correcting interference in the human gene.
-In addition, the disposability of the human hereditary material is being ensured by reproduction medicine which in the last resort reduces women and men to donors of ovum and sperm.
+In addition, reproduction medicine ensures the disposability of the human hereditary material, which in the last resort reduces women and men to donors of ovum and sperm.
 By transferring insemination into a receptacle, the parents lose any chance of control.

-It is not by accident that up to now it has been mostly women who have offered resistance to the new technologies in their various forms.
-Even though they have not been explicitly named by the planners, women are in most fields exclusively concerned.
+It is not by accident that it has been primarily women who have resisted the new technologies in their various forms.
+Even though the planners have not explicitly named them, women are in most fields exclusively concerned.

-Women are the objects in the whole field of pre-natal diagnosis, they have to submit to the results of human genetic examination and in-vitro fertilization.
+Women are the objects in the whole field of prenatal diagnosis; they must submit to the results of the human genetic examination and in-vitro fertilisation.
 Women supply the uteruses for surrogate motherhood and the ovaries for the production of embryos for embryonic research.

-Women are the objects of the programs for population planning which have at first sight humane goals, but which aim at the comprehensive organization of human societies according to the criteria of efficiency and utilisability.
+Women are the objects of the programs for population planning which have, at first sight, humane goals but aim at the comprehensive organisation of human societies according to the criteria of efficiency and utilise the ability.

-Self-determination, human dignity and the elemental right of life is taken from women.
-But this also means that scientists, medical men, social planners, economic strategists and political leaders are dependent on the readiness of women to participate or at least to keep quiet.
+Self-determination, human dignity and the fundamental right to life are taken from women.
+But this also means that scientists, medical men, social planners, economic strategists and political leaders depend on women’s readiness to participate or at least to keep quiet.

 This development has just such an explosive effect as has the development of new weapon technologies.
-Men and nature are endangered in their basic existence in a way never known before.
+Men and nature are endangered in their bare existence in a way never known before.

 Congress is asked to resolve: